trevordbunch/cis411_lab0/LAB_rt1252.md

 2. Configure the CircleCI config.yml to automatically build a Docker image of the project.

+Using the help of [this video](https://www.youtube.com/watch?v=kanCgiBCbhU&t=345s&ab_channel=BenAwad) I was a little more successful than I would have been on my own.

 I tried for a bit to build a docker image and was partially successful.
 Please see the config.yaml file and the screenshots below.

 ![Container redis:latest](/assets/ec_2_2.png)